ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 congestion controllers that have a significantly negative impact on traffic using standard congestion control may be suspect and this aspect should be part of the community's decision making with regards to the suitability of the alternate congestion control mechanism.
+The community should also consider any other non-standard congestion controls shown to be widely deployed,

 : We note that this bullet is not a requirement for strict Reno- or Cubic- friendliness as a prerequisite for an alternate congestion